RustyKnight/AlamoFireHTTPEngineKit/README.md

-# AlamofireHttpEngineKit
+# AlamoFireHTTPEngineKit

-A implementation of the HttpEngineCore framework using Alamofire
+An implement of the HTTPEngineKit backed by AlamoFire